 Even when the action heats up, we can still pick out the cracks of gunfire and zooms of fighter jets overhead.
 It’s far from the Dolby Atmos experience promised on the box but the sound certainly projects out quite far.

-There really is no other way to go if you’re looking for a low cost 10-inch tablet.
+There really is no other way to go if you’re looking for a low-cost 10-inch tablet.
 Amazon has this end of the market well and truly cornered.
-If you can live with the fact that it’s a very clever vessel for selling you more Amazon products, then there really are few reasons not to buy one.
+If you can live with the fact that it’s a very clever vessel for selling you more Amazon products, then there really are very few reasons not to buy one.

 - Picture 5